commercetools/commercetools-sync-java/docs/adr/0002-shopping-lists-lineitem-and-textlineitem-update-actions.md

 - When a [Change LineItems Order](https://docs.commercetools.com/api/projects/shoppingLists#change-lineitems-order) action is needed, the line items will be removed and added back with the order provided in the `ShoppingListDraft`.

+- When a [Change TextLineItems Order](https://docs.commercetools.com/api/projects/shoppingLists#change-textlineitems-order) action is needed, the text line items will be updated with using update actions with the order provided in the `ShoppingListDraft`.

 - In commercetools shopping lists API, there is no [update action](https://docs.commercetools.com/api/projects/shoppingLists#update-actions) to change the `addedAt` field of the `LineItem` and `TextLineItem`, hereby we will not update the `addedAt` value.